SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-lists-and-libraries.md

 ### Site/Web level configuration
 You can prevent a site collection or web from using the "modern" experience by enabling a feature:

-- Site collection scoped feature with ID **E3540C7D-6BEA-403C-A224-1A12EAFEE4C4** for site collection control
+- For site collection control, use the site collection scoped feature with ID **E3540C7D-6BEA-403C-A224-1A12EAFEE4C4**.
-- Web scoped feature with ID **52E14B6F-B1BB-4969-B89B-C4FAA56745EF** for web scoped control
+- For web control, use the web scoped feature with ID **52E14B6F-B1BB-4969-B89B-C4FAA56745EF**.

 Use the following [PnP PowerShell](http://aka.ms/sppnp-powershell) to enable/disable the needed features: